kamranahmedse/pennywise/readme.md

 * Working on something non-familiar?
 Open the docs in Pennywise
 * Open that live football match that you won't want to miss
 * Use it as a desktop widget

-## Installation

-Download and install the relevant distribution from the [releases page](http://github.com/kamranahmedse/pennywise/releases)

 ## Development